pmichaillat/math-for-macro/README.md

 The course material is hosted at https://pascalmichaillat.org/c3/.

-## Course overview

-The course is designed for graduate students.
-It explores basic mathematical methods to study dynamical systems, in discrete time and in continuous time.
-Such systems are prevalent in macroeconomics.
-The course introduces three methods, which can be covered in about a week:

-1. Dynamic programming – To solve discrete-time optimization problems
-2. Optimal control – To solve continuous-time optimization problems
-3. Differential equations – To characterize continuous-time systems

 ## Source files

 The source files are in LaTeX format.
 They are organized in 2 folders: